GoldPapaya/k-means-clustering/README.md

   <img src="assets/elbow-curve.png" width='70%' height='70%'></img>
 </p>

 Deciding to use the PCA method for dimensionality reduction, 100 max k-means iterations, a tolerance threshold of 0.001, and the elbow method for finding the number of clusters, were all done within the context of this dataset and its properties.
-If this analysis is redoneusing other methods, there may be other revelations that can be gleaned from the data.
+If this analysis is redone using other methods, there may be other revelations that can be gleaned from the data.